SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Adding data points related widgets to the dashboard.
 Here you can view pre-defined reports easily.

-To visualize data points, perform the following steps:
+To visualise data points, perform the following steps:

 * Go to the group or device, and click on "Data Explorer".